The G3 Movement - Origins

 Until then, a prisoner gazed out of his cell, but hid his face and made a noise when the colonel made his statement about a 'tight ship', obviously stifling a giggle about the tight black underpants.
 This didn't go unheard or unnoticed, however.

-"Give me the key to this cell, Warden."
+"Give me the key to this cell, captain."
 His eyes were hard.
 Angry.

 "Y-Yes... m'Lord."
-The Warden looked down at his belt and stumbled with the keyring for only but a second.
+The Arisen looked down at his belt and stumbled with the keyring for only but a second.

 In this single second, the Colonel lost patience.
-He turned to the cell, and pulled his vicious Kukri from his mouth, pulling it out of his throat.
-He raised it, and it glowed with angry, amber fury as he embued it with a white-hot enchantment.
+He turned to the cell, and pulled his vicious kukri from his mouth, pulling it out of his throat.
+He raised it high; the kukri glowed with angry, amber fury as he imbued it with a white-hot enchantment.
 He brought it down diagonally, slashing the prison door in two.
 He roared, and the Kanian prisoner inside scrambled in fear, screaming for someone to save him.

 "You want to see a tight ship, you dirty League wretch?
 I'll show you a tight ship!"
 Within another moment, the Kanian was split into two halves from head to stomach with the blade, and the prison cell suddenly looked very unkempt.